GenomicsMLI-DFO/2026_Narwhal_eDNA/README.md

 biodiversity assessment in Arctic marine systems.

 ## Status
-Document under review
+A note was written and is under review.

 ## Contents
 The metadata, the counts for ESVs, taxonomic assignment to ESVs and sequences are presented in the metadata or the data folders.
-A R script use these files to produce the results presented in the note.
+A R script uses these files to produce the results presented in the note.

 ## Acknowledgements
 Thank you to the Arviq Hunters & Trappers Organization for supporting this work and to L.Kringayark, C.